After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ```

-_Note: Remember, your Google Drive will have two folders within the `/Media` folder: `Movies` and `TV`.
-Those are not to be changed and are case sensitive.
-See [[Prerequisites|Prerequisites#4-google-drive-account]] and [[Paths|Paths#google-drive-paths]] for more info._

-_Note 2: You could do the same to TV shows (i.e. have multiple subdirs/libraries within `TV`), but this guide will not go over that.
+_Note: You could do the same to TV shows (i.e. have multiple subdirs/libraries within `TV`), but this guide will not go over that.
 However, the steps are similar to the ones below._

-_Note 3: If you have a separate Plex and Feeder setup, the following steps will be done on the server where Plex is installed._
+_Note 2: If you have a separate Plex and Feeder setup, the following steps will be done on the server where Plex is installed._

 ## 1. Create folders in Google Drive